-The Company has factory and warehouse totally 14 buildings.
-In the year 2016, the company completely installed one new pipe machines with supporting tools and equipment together with process improvement; consequently, the total capacity is expanded to 795,400 tons per annual with the production utilization rate of 89.18%.
+The Company has factory and warehouse totally 15 buildings.
+In the year 2018, the company completely installed one cut to length line and one new pipe production line.
+Additionally, the existing machines were also revamped to increase their productivity; together with work process improvement to enhance more efficiency.
+Consequently, the total capacity of all machines is expanded to 918,300 tons per annual with the production utilization rate of 90.20%.